 The Job Preparation course is included for free with your Web Development Program and has been designed to help you with all aspects of finding a new job.
-Once you’ve opted into the Job Preparation module, you’ll be assigned a Career Specialist.
+Once you’ve opted into the Job Prep course, you’ll be assigned a career specialist.
 They will evaluate your job applications, help you strategize your job search, provide further advice on interview preparation, and help you to refine your LinkedIn profile and networking strategy.

-The Job Prep course and Career Specialist will help you with:
+The Job Prep course and your career specialist will help you with:

 - Developing a convincing narrative about your career change

 - Building a resumé and refining your portfolio to reflect your new skills

 - How to optimize your LinkedIn profile

 Even once you’ve found a job, the Career Services Team is happy to provide you with support throughout your transition to your new career.